Why Imported Cars Are Harder to Insure

 Why Agreed Value Coverage Matters for Imports

 An agreed value policy sets a fixed payout amount — mutually agreed upon by you and the insurer — at the start of the policy period.
-If your vehicle is totaled or stolen, you receive that agreed amount in full, regardless of market fluctuations or depreciation.
+If your vehicle is totaled or stolen, you receive that agreed amount in full, with no depreciation deducted.
 This is the preferred policy type for grey market and JDM imports because:

 - There is no US-market equivalent to establish an "actual cash value" baseline

-- Compliance modifications and aftermarket upgrades add significant value not captured by ACV models
+- Compliance modifications, tariff-inflated parts, and aftermarket upgrades add significant value not captured by ACV models

-The alternative — an actual cash value (ACV) policy — pays the depreciated market value at the time of the claim, which for a rare import with no US comps, can be highly subjective and frequently results in a settlement far below what the owner actually invested.
+The alternative — an actual cash value (ACV) policy — pays the depreciated market value at the time of the claim, which for a rare import with no US comps can be highly subjective and frequently results in a settlement far below what the owner invested.
+A stated value policy is a middle ground, but it pays the lesser of your stated amount or the ACV at time of loss — still leaving you exposed.

 Documentation You'll Need